CampusAI/Hamiltonian-Generative-Networks/README.md

                         mass:0.5.
 If this argument is specified, the given parameters will be used instead of those in the yaml file.
+  --datasets-root DATASETS_ROOT
+                        Root of the datasets folder in which the dataset will be stored.
+If not specified, datasets/ will be used as default.
 ```

 **Important:** The given parameter file for dataset generation must fully specify the `dataset` and